Netflix/vmaf/resource/doc/ffmpeg.md

-# Using libvmaf with FFmpeg
+# Using VMAF with FFmpeg

 After installing libvmaf, you can use it with FFmpeg.
 Under FFmpeg directory, configure, build and install FFmpeg with: